ryancct/ryancct.github.com/_posts/2013-02-04-the-nature-of-a-franchise.md

 Some argue that Economies of Scale (EOS) is one type of CA. But, greenward et al. has another understanding:

 If the scale of operations among all the company is the same, the EOS will be eliminated.
 It must be combined with customer demand advantages because cost structure advantages are very short-lived.
 Competition is the rule, not the exception.
 The conjunction of EOS and demand preferences can provide an important degree of franchise longevity, even in the face of changing technology as it allows the company to be able to spend resources on advertising and serve.
 It charges less than its smaller competitors and still remains profitable.
-But, please don¡¦t ¡§size¡¨ with CA based on EOS.
+But, please don't "size" with CA based on EOS.
 EOS CAs arise only when a firm enjoys a disproportionate share of the relevant MKT.
 Relevant here means that the market that determines the level of fixed spending.
 For retailers like Wal-Mart or any of its competitors, distribution systems and ad programme costs are fixed by geographic region.

 In the world where MKT prices already exceed asset values, and the margin of safety by that measure is negative, a contemporary value investor had better be able to identify and understand the sources of a company franchise and the nature of its CAs.